irshadbhat/polyglot-tokenizer/README.rst

 ----

-Tokenizer for Indian languages, English and social media texts like Facebook, Twitter etc.
+Tokenizer for world's most spoken languages and social media texts like Facebook, Twitter etc.

 Install